zli117/PicoMK/README.md

 make -j 4
 ```

-`<board_config>` is the relative path of the custom config folder you've just created w.r.t the `configs/` folder.
+`<board_config>` is the relative path of the custom config folder we have just created w.r.t the `configs/` folder.
 In our case, to build the `configs/tutorial/my_new_config` config, you can use this command:

 ```bash
 cmake -DBOARD_CONFIG=tutorial/my_new_config ..